knpuniversity/rest/README.md

 * [What the REST?](http://knpuniversity.com/blog/what-the-rest)
 * [REST Revisited](http://knpuniversity.com/blog/rest-revisited)

 Collaboration
 -------------

 As we start writing the content for this tutorial, we invite you to read through it, try things out, and offer improvements, either as issues on this repository or as pull requests.
+REST is hard, so the more smart minds we can have on it, the better it will be for everyone.

+Cheers!